MicrosoftDocs/win32/desktop-src/HyperV_v2/addfeaturesettings-msvm-virtualethernetswitchmanagementservice.md

 ---
-Description: 'Adds feature settings to the configuration of an Ethernet switch port.' ms.assetid: '628a6546-cc78-4fde-be0c-533a2c3f9483'
+Description: Adds feature settings to the configuration of an Ethernet switch port. ms.assetid: 628a6546-cc78-4fde-be0c-533a2c3f9483
-title: 'AddFeatureSettings method of the Msvm\_VirtualEthernetSwitchManagementService class'
+title: AddFeatureSettings method of the Msvm\_VirtualEthernetSwitchManagementService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # AddFeatureSettings method of the Msvm\_VirtualEthernetSwitchManagementService class